-From the architect.
+Text description provided by the architects.
 C.P.C, a company engaged in the production and assembly of electronic circuits, has new headquarters situated on the outskirts of the town Yokneam, located at the bottom of Mount Carmel.

 Courtesy of Schwartz Besnosoff Architects